blkluv/eth-raffle-donation/README.md

 ## Miscellaneous
  • The majority of the code powering the app is located in `contracts/Lottery.sol` and `src/js/app.js` - if you'd like to see how the app works in any way, that's probably the place to go.

- • The source of randomness for this lottery system comes from a SHA-256 hash taken from the blockchain timestamp and number.
+ • The source of randomness for this raffle system comes from a SHA-256 hash taken from the blockchain timestamp and number.

  • Feel free to submit a pull request if you have any changes or suggestions to make. :)

 ## Licensing

-Etherball is released under the terms of the MIT license.
+Eth Raffle Donation is released under the terms of the MIT license.
 For more information, see https://opensource.org/licenses/MIT.